code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/terminal-commands.md

 ---

 ## Copy
-Copies a file or folder.
+The `mv` command copies a file or folder.

 ```bash
 cp <ORIGINAL_FILE> <COPY_OF_ORIGINAL_FILE>